7-Aside Soccer Rules

 - All players are required to wear shin guards.

 - Teams are required to wear uniform shirts of the same color when on the field.
 Each team should bring alternate uniforms.

 - Teams are required to wear uniforms with numbers on the back.

-- Each team must submit a roster with numbers prior to the start of the tournament.
+- Each team must submit a roster prior to the start of the tournament.

 - If a team does not follow the roster rules then that team must forfeit the game for which the violation occurred.